iterative/enhancement-proposals/proposals/exp-show-target.md

 The `dvc exp show` command shows a comparison of the results of different experiments along with the parameters and metrics values for each experiment.
-The output currently includes all values that are defined in `params.yaml` or any other referenced parameters files in any DVC stage.
-Output also includes all metrics in any referenced metrics files in any DVC stage.
+The command's output currently includes all values that are defined in `params.yaml` or any other referenced parameters files in any DVC stage.
+It also includes all metrics in any referenced metrics files in any DVC stage.
 This proposal allows users to see only parameters and metrics relevant to specified pipeline stages.